A service account is an account that can be used by a program to manage resources in Yandex.Cloud via the API.

 Service account keys

-The following keys are used for authorizing service accounts in Yandex.Cloud:
+The following keys are used for service account authentication in Yandex.Cloud:

 Generated keys belong to the service account and permissions to manage them are inherited from the service account.
 For example, if you have the